Mrs E Elder – Subject Leader in Mathematics

 Resources within department

 Mathematics is taught in a suite of five rooms – D1 to D5.
 All of these rooms are equipped with an interactive whiteboard each.
 The interactive whiteboards are used in various ways to enhance the teaching of Mathematics and are very handy for graphical representations for example.
-When appropriate, we use the laptops or computer rooms for teaching Mathematics through ICT.
+When appropriate, we use the computer rooms for teaching Mathematics through ICT.

 (Promoting women in mathematics)